awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

    1. \(Optional\) For **Launch template**, select an existing Amazon EC2 launch template to configure your compute resources; the default version of the template is automatically populated\.
 For more information, see [Launch Template Support](launch-templates.md)\.

    1. \(Optional\) For **Launch template version**, enter `$Default`, `$Latest`, or a specific version number to use\.
+**Important**
+After the compute environment is created, the launch template version used will not be changed, even if the `$Default` or `$Latest` version for the launch template is updated\.
+To use a new launch template version, create a new compute environment, add the new compute environment to the existing job queue, remove the old compute environment from the job queue, and delete the old compute environment\.

    1. For **Minimum vCPUs**, choose the minimum number of EC2 vCPUs that your compute environment should maintain, regardless of job queue demand\.